 Finally, consider that you may need to pull other people off projects or duties to train on it.
-You may need to hire new people specifically for the new platform.
+You may need to hire a new person specifically for the new platform.

 3. Free Trials

 Just about any software that offers a subscription also offers a free trial.
 If you’re thinking of using one that doesn’t offer you this, then you should keep looking.
-You’ll most likely find a software that gives you the features you want with the added benefit of a free trial first.
-Free trials are great ways to get a feel for features without immediately committing to software.
+You’ll most likely find software that gives you the marketing features you want with the added benefit of a free trial first.
+Free trials are great ways to get a feel for a feature without immediately committing to software.

 4. The Option to Host On-Demand Webinars